Wacha pitches 6 shutout innings as Cardinals beat Miami 4-1

-MIAMI (AP) — Michael Wacha pitched six scoreless innings in his return to the St. Louis Cardinals’ rotation Monday, and they broke a three-game losing streak by beating Miami 4-1.
+The well-rested Wacha pitched six scoreless innings in his return to the St. Louis Cardinals’ rotation Monday, and they broke a three-game losing streak by beating Miami 4-1.

 Wacha (4-2), who was briefly demoted to the bullpen, benefited from three double plays and a pickoff in his first start since May 22.
 The former All-Star allowed five hits, struck out four and lowered his ERA to 5.63.

+Alfaro was also picked off second , and his error provided the cushion the Cardinals needed.
+John Gant followed Wacha and allowed one run in two innings.
 Jordan Hicks worked around a leadoff single in the ninth and struck out two for his 13th save.

-The Cardinals totaled only four hits but scored three unearned runs in the sixth, when catcher Jorge Alfaro made a wild throw on a sacrifice bunt.
+The Marlins, saddled with the National League’s worst record, have scored nine runs while losing five games in a row.
+Manager Don Mattingly was unhappy with his team’s approach against Wacha.

+“Really disappointing with the energy,” Mattingly said.
+“We got away from our game plan.
+We wanted to get the ball up on this guy.
+We chased down, and we chased in.”

 Sandy Alcantara (3-6), facing his former team for the first time, struggled through five-plus innings and allowed four runs, but only one was earned.

-St. Louis bounced back after being swept by the Chicago Cubs in a three-game weekend series.
-The Marlins, saddled with the National League’s worst record, have scored nine runs while losing five games in a row.
+“I was excited to face my old teammates,” Alcantara said.
+“I tried to do my job, but today was not my day.”

+After the Cardinals’ first two batters reached in the sixth, Kolten Wong laid down a bunt, and both runners scored when Alfaro threw the ball down the right field line.
+Wong, batting fifth, said he might have surprised the Marlins by not swinging away.

 The Cardinals scored the first run in the fourth on doubles by Marcell Ozuna and Yairo Muñoz.